hacsoc/slacksoc/README.md

 ## Updating Dependencies

 The convenient way to update all submodules is to use [vendetta][].
-Install it with `go get vendetta`, and then use `vendetta -u` to update the submodules.
+Install it with `go get github.com/dpw/vendetta`, and then use `vendetta -u` to update the submodules.
 You can also use `vendetta -p` to prune unneeded dependencies.
 Then you can commit the updated submodules and build a new Docker image.

 [lib]: https://github.com/brenns10/slacksoc
 [vendetta]: https://github.com/dwp/vendetta